dahlia25/game_recommender/README.md

 Due to limited time, I was unable to collect all ~15,000 games listed on Metacritic.
 To collect data more efficiently, I set up multiple scrapers on an EC2 instance in AWS.

+This data is available in CSV format on Kaggle.
+You can find this dataset by clicking [here](https://www.kaggle.com/dahlia25/metacritic-video-game-comments)

 ### Tools & Packages Required

 * Python